panubo/docker-mailserver/README.md

 [![Docker Repository on Quay](https://quay.io/repository/panubo/mailserver/status "Docker Repository on Quay")](https://quay.io/repository/panubo/mailserver)

-All in one mailserver.
+All in one mailserver designed to work with [Mailmanager](https://github.com/voltgrid/mailmanager) for user account creation and management.

+[Roundcube](https://github.com/macropin/docker-roundcube) is a great webmail that works well with this container.

 Features:

 - Postfix
 - Dovecot (IMAP / POP3)
 - ClamAV / Amavisd
-- Spamassasin
+- Spamassasin (with self-update)
-- MySQL backend for authentication
+- MySQL backend for authentication (use official `docker.io/mariadb` container)
 - SSL / TLS for all services

-## Mailmanager
+## Environment

-This is designed to work with [Mailmanager](https://github.com/voltgrid/mailmanager) for user account creation and management.
+See `entry.sh` for the environment variables used to configure the container.

-## Roundcube
+## Status

-[Roundcube](https://github.com/macropin/docker-roundcube) is a great webmail that works well with this container.
+Stable.
+Used in production on a small scale for many years now without any known issues.

+# TODO

+Documentation is lacking.